mrchantey/beet/docs/src/index.md

 # Beet

-Beet is a modular AI Behavior library built with `bevy_ecs`.
+Beet is a modular AI Behavior library built with `bevy`.
 It is suitable for creating autonomous agents in games, simulation and robotics.

 <iframe src="https://mrchantey.github.io/beet/play/?spawn-bee=&spawn-flower=&hide-graph=&graph=CAAAAAAAAABOZXcgTm9kZQEAAAAAAAAAAAAAAAAAAD%2FNzMw9AAAAAAAAAAA"></iframe>